Pablomg02/RaceSTORM/README.md

 > ⚠️ ***DEVELOPMENT NOTE*** ⚠️
 >
 > The project is still in a very early stage of development.
-If you like **programming, complex simulations, or motorsport engineering**, don't hesitate to contact me using the email below.
+If you like **programming, complex modelling and simulations, or motorsport engineering**, don't hesitate to contact me using the email below.

 ## Features